EshanKavinda/learn-with-krish/README.md

 Execrise 2:
 Question 1: Write a program to reverse a singular linked list without using a second data structure.
-Question 2: Find if a given linked list is a palindrome or not.
+Question 2: Find if a given linked list is a palindrome or not without reversed a linked list.